Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent: Introduction

 (ii).
-We further consider a model-free multi-agent distributed LQR problem, where multiple agents with decoupled dynamics\footnote{Our algorithm applies to multi-agent systems with coupled dynamics.
+We further consider a model-free multi-agent distributed LQR problem, where multiple agents with decoupled dynamics\footnote{Our algorithm applies to MASs with coupled dynamics.
 Please refer to Remark \ref{re coupled dynamics} for more details.} cooperatively minimize a cost function involving all the agents.
 The optimal LQR controller is desired to be distributed, i.e., the control of each agent involves only its neighbors.
 We describe the couplings in the cost function and the structural constraint by a \emph{cost graph} and a \emph{sensing graph}, respectively.
-To achieve distributed learning, we design a local cost function for each agent, and introduce a \emph{learning graph} that describes the required agent-to-agent interaction relationship for local cost evaluations.
-Specifically, the local cost function for each agent is designed such that its gradient w.r.t. the local control gain is the same as that of the global cost function.
+To achieve distributed learning, we design a local cost for each agent, and introduce a \emph{learning graph} that describes the required agent-to-agent interaction relationship for local cost evaluations.
+Specifically, each local cost is designed such that its gradient w.r.t. an individual control gain is the same as that of the global cost.
 The learning graph is determined by the cost and sensing graphs and is needed only during the learning stage.
-By implementing our asynchronous RL algorithm, the agents optimize their local costs and are able to learn a distributed controller corresponding to a stationary point of the optimization distributively.
+By implementing our algorithm, the agents optimize their local costs and learn distributed controllers corresponding to a stationary point of the optimization distributively.
 The design of local costs and the learning graph plays the key role in enabling distributed learning.
 The learning graph is typically denser than the cost and sensing graphs, which is a trade-off for not using a consensus algorithm.

 The comparisons between our work and existing related results are listed as follows.